Brain-Inspired Stepwise Patch Merging for Vision Transformers: Experiments

 \subsection{Object Detection on COCO}

-\textbf{Setting.} Object detection and instance segmentation experiments were conducted on the challenging COCO benchmark~\cite{lin2014microsoft}.
+\paragraph{Setting.} Object detection and instance segmentation experiments were conducted on the challenging COCO benchmark~\cite{lin2014microsoft}.
 All models were trained on the training set comprising 118k images and evaluated on the validation set with 5k images.
 We validated the effectiveness of different backbones using Mask R-CNN~\cite{he2017mask}.
 Before training, the weights pre-trained on ImageNet-1K were used to initialize the backbone, and the newly added layers were initialized using the Xavier initialization method~\cite{glorot2010understanding}.
 Our models were trained with a batch size of 16 on 8 NVIDIA A100 GPUs and optimized using the AdamW optimizer~\cite{loshchilov2017decoupled} with an initial learning rate of $1\times 10^{-4}$.

-\textbf{Result.} As shown in Tab. \ref{table:COCO}, incorporating the SPM framework into the PVT resulted in significant improvements of 4.1\%, 2.6\%, and 1.3\% in the Tiny, Small, and Medium models, respectively, for the object detection task.
-Notably, the SPM framework also demonstrated substantial improvements in the instance segmentation task.
-Several observations can be made by analyzing the detection results of models with different sizes.
+\paragraph{Result.} As shown in Tab.~\ref{table:COCO}, incorporating the SPM framework into the PVT resulted in significant improvements of 4.1\%, 2.6\%, and 1.3\% in the Tiny, Small, and Medium models, respectively, for the object detection task.
 Models integrated with SPM show marked improvements in detecting medium-sized and large objects.
 This enhancement is attributed to the original patch merging's relatively singular and small receptive fields, whereas the MSA module integrates features with diverse receptive fields, enabling the model to more accurately capture long-range dependencies.
 Moreover, there is a significant improvement in detecting small objects.
 Although larger models are typically better at modeling global relationships, the disruption of local information may hinder small objects from establishing complete semantic information, leading to missed detections.
 The GLE module addresses this by enhancing the perception of local discriminative information, resulting in consistent improvements in the detection performance of small objects across models of different sizes.